jinoantony/gatsby-blog/src/pages/php/2020-04-23-how-composer-autoloads-php-files/index.md

 ### PSR-0

-This is the PSR standard for autoloading files prior to PSR-4 and it is now Deprecated.
+This is the PSR standard for autoloading files before PSR-4 and it is now **Deprecated**.
 You can define the PSR-0 rules in the config file as a mapping from namespace to paths, relative to the package/application root.

 ```json
 {